shalijiang/efficient_nonmyopic_active_search/README.md

 A 3-minute video introducing efficient nonmyopic batch active search: https://www.youtube.com/watch?v=9y1HNY95LzY&feature=youtu.be

 # How to use
-Download the code and run
+Download the code,
+and checkout "demo.m" line 1-4 to see how to add dependencies, then run

 `>> demo`